CHAPTER B:

 5. Hold an annual HCT-ICCG retreat/meeting to strengthen coordination and collaboration.

-6. Encourage the ICCG to perform the annual ICCG Performance Monitoring exercise.
+6. Encourage the ICCG to perform the annual ICCG Performance Review Monitoring exercise.

 Resources